formkit/docs-content/guides/build-a-multi-step-form.md

 ---
 ::

+<cta
-<cta label="Want to see it built using FormKit Schema?" button="Check out the Playground" href="https://formkit.link/7b74e4469f5c6eb1820cea4423a3ccbe" type="ghost"></cta>
+label: "Want to see it built using FormKit Schema?" button="Check out the Playground" href="https://formkit.link/7b74e4469f5c6eb1820cea4423a3ccbe" type="ghost"
+---</cta>

 ## Ways to improve